 As of January 1, 1997, the Company had received seven United States patents, had received notice of allowance of two more, and had 16 pending patent applications.
 The issued patents relate to (i) an optical monitoring channel for WDM systems capable of surviving failure of an optical amplifier, (ii) an in-fiber Bragg grating system for optical cable television systems that allows the network operator to remove and insert different optical frequencies and switch video signals on demand, (iii) a WDM optical communication system with remodulators to carry multiple optical signals of different wavelengths simultaneously, (iv) a WDM system that can be expanded with additional optical signals, (v) an optical system which uses optical amplifiers with flattened gain curves, (vi) a method for removing and inserting optical carriers in a WDM system and (vii) an optical system with tunable in-fiber gratings.
 Allowed patent applications relate to other aspects of in-fiber Bragg gratings technology and other aspects of WDM system design.
 Patents afford the holder the right to exclusive use for 17 years.
-Of the seven United States patents that have been issued, one will expire in 2012 and the remaining will expire in 2013.
 In addition, the Company holds a non-exclusive, perpetual license from General Instrument Corporation for a portfolio of 32 United States and foreign patents relating to optical communications, primarily for video-on-demand applications.
 See "Risk Factors -- Proprietary Rights".

-EMPLOYEES
+36 EMPLOYEES